First-Time Gardening-Plant Salvia!

-For an amazing level of diversity and ongoing ornamental value add salvia for the garden.
+For an amazing level of diversity and ongoing ornamental value, add salvia to the garden.
 Salvia plants are available in wide ranges of sizes and colors and are native to almost everywhere in the world.

-If you want to plant something for a long period of color from spring to fall consider Salvia.
-The spires are a handsome tall shape and maintenance requirements are modest.
-The plant is healthy and options for color and size are great which makes it easy to find a place in any garden.
+If you want to plant something for a long period of color from spring to fall, consider Salvia.
+The spires are handsome, tall shape and maintenance requirements are modest.
+The plant is healthy, and options for color and size are great, which makes it easy to find a place in any garden.
 It is available to gardeners in many climates.
 For us, in tropical South Florida, it grows all year.
-In cold climates, some varieties are annual and others come back each spring.
+In cold climates, some varieties are annual, and others come back each spring.